Quiz Logic and Product Linking

 Please note: when linking collections, result matching is done at the product level, not at variant level.

 Once a collection is linked, you can use our resync functionality to make sure that you keep it up to date whenever you add new products to your store or make changes to existing products

 Excluded products become useful in scenarios where if a particular answer is selected, then certain products or specific variants should absolutely not be included in the final results.

-If you exclude a product or a specific variant from an answer, and that answer is selected, it will not be included in the results regardless of the match score it accrued throughout the quiz.
+If you exclude a product ( or a specific variant) from an answer, and that answer is selected when taking the quiz, the excluded product (or variant) will not be included in the results regardless of the match score it accrued throughout the quiz.